Forensic Investigation of Premature Weld Cracking in Stainless Steel Exhaust Ductwork

 FEA Model Ductwork

-FEA of Duct
+FEA Model of Ductwork

 Image of Failed Weld Due to Overstress